Download Full Bio

 Recordings

-Recordings can be purchased through Amazon, ITunes, Skylark Music, Naxos, Beep Records and flute stores.
+Recordings can be purchased through the Pittsburgh Symphony Online Shop, Amazon, ITunes, Naxos, Beep Records and flute stores.